Lawrence-Krukrubo/Deeplearning.ai_Improving_Deep_Neural_Networks/README.md

 * Numerical approximation of gradients.
 * Gradient checking.

-**Notebook Week 1:**
+**Notebook Week 1:**<br>
 The first notebook for this week is titled **initialization**.
 It contains experiments that show the ideal weight initialization techniques to use.
+It's located in the part_1_initialisation folder.

 ## License:
 This project and all its materials and docs abide under the MIT License.